Chevron left

 • Utilizing resources like Ready Set Recover, a wellness platform that provides a structured plan for patients to build healthy habits before and after surgery.

 Physical preparation for shoulder surgery can include following a personalized exercise program designed by a healthcare professional or physical therapist, as well as adhering to any preoperative instructions provided by your surgical team.
-Developing healthy habits and preparing mentally and physically can help ensure a successful surgery and a smooth recovery process.
+Developing healthy habits and preparing mentally and physically can help ensure a successful surgery and smooth recovery process.

 Recovery and Rehabilitation